TheycallmeNate/js-wk-5-rest-api-task/README.md

-# JavaScript Week 5
+# JavaScript Week 5 Rest API Task

-## Introduction to REST API Assessment

 Following the steps in the last topic (Introduction to REST API),